hongsolo9/cybersecurity-assessment-guide/palera1n jailbreak.md

 ## How to re-jailbreak

-For rootful jailbreak
+A. For rootful jailbreak
 Still in Terminal or go to Terminal (Finder > Applications > Utilities) `cd palera1n`
 `./palera1n  -f`

-For rootless jailbreak
+B. For rootless jailbreak
 Still in Terminal or go to Terminal (Finder > Applications > Utilities) `cd palera1n`
 `./palera1n`